Suplex: Fisherman suplex

 Also known as a fisherman's suplex or the leg hook suplex, this move has the opponent in a front facelock with the near arm draped over the attacker's shoulder; the wrestler hooks the opponent's near leg behind the opponent's knee with their free arm and falls backwards, flipping the opponent onto their back.
-In most cases, the attacking wrestler will keep the leg hooked and bridge to pin the opponent in a cradle-like position, as in the case of Mr. Perfect and Curtis Axel's "Perfect-plex".
+In most cases, the attacking wrestler will keep the leg hooked and bridge to pin the opponent in a cradle-like position, as in the case of Mr. Perfect and Curtis Axel's Perfect-plex.
 Other times the wrestler will apply a leglock submission hold to the hooked leg.
-It is used by Peyton Royce as "The Venus Flytrap", as well as Penelope Ford.
+It is used by Peyton Royce as the Venus Flytrap, as well as Penelope Ford.

 Swinging fisherman suplex

-More commonly referred to as swinging fisherman neckbreaker,it is a swinging variation of the standard fisherman suplex; this move has a wrestler, with the opponent in a front facelock with the near arm draped over their shoulder, hook the opponent's near leg with their free arm and roll over to the same side of the arm being used to hook the opponent's leg, flipping the opponent over onto their back.
+More commonly referred to as swinging fisherman neckbreaker, it is a swinging variation of the standard fisherman suplex; this move has a wrestler, with the opponent in a front facelock with the near arm draped over their shoulder, hook the opponent's near leg with their free arm and roll over to the same side of the arm being used to hook the opponent's leg, flipping the opponent over onto their back.
 This was used by WWE superstar Tyson Kidd right before his career ended.
+This move is currently used by Tony D'Angelo called Fuhgeddaboutit.